-I began trying to gather as much information about this person as possible, which was not hard at all.
+We met just before I flew back to the UK while I was on holiday in Chicago.
+I didn’t know this person and I began trying to gather as much information as possible, which was not hard at all.
 With their different social media profiles, I was able to find out their political views on Twitter, the type of friends this person has on Facebook and the activities and food they like on Instagram.
 I knew almost everything I needed to know.
 On top of all of this, we would Facetime every single day, sometimes six hours at a time.
 Before I knew it, I was in a relationship with this person, but not in person.

 There is something bittersweet about them being asleep in a different time-zone while you are up and ready to get on with your day.
 I started to miss my person.
 I began telling my colleagues and friends about my person and it came to my surprise that many people were in a similar situation as me.
 It was a completely different situation to begin with as I thought what I was doing was unheard of.